 FAU_SAS.1 Audit storage

+Hierarchical to: No other components.

-FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the Smartcard Embedded Software in a Test ROM area.
+FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the Smartcard Embedded Software in a Test ROM area .

+Dependencies: No dependencies.

-Application Note: The integrity and uniqueness of the unique identification of the TOE must be supported by the development, production and test environment.
+Application Note: Th he integrity and uniqueness of the unique identification of the TOE must be supported by the development, production and test environment.